Pulse Oximetry and Capnography for Home Use

 Monitoring During Procedural Sedation

-During procedural sedation, both capnography and pulse oximetry are recommended to ensure that the patient maintains adequate ventilation and oxygenation.
-These monitoring technologies help in detecting hypoventilation, apnea, and hypoxemia early, allowing for immediate corrective actions.
+During sedation, both capnography and pulse oximetry are recommended to ensure patients maintain appropriate levels of oxygenation and ventilation.
+These monitoring technologies help detect hypoventilation, apnea, and hypoxemia early, allowing for immediate corrective actions.

 Challenges and Considerations